proyecto26/RestClient/README.md

 - Generic **REQUEST** method to create any http request
 - Based on **Promises** for a better asynchronous programming
 - Handle HTTP exceptions in a better way
-- Retry requests http easily
+- Retry HTTP requests easily
 - Open Source 🦄

 ## Supported platforms 📱 🖥